Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Introduction

 Matrix-valued or tensor-valued data are ubiquitous nowadays.
 When dealing with such data, and sometimes even vector-valued data, Kronecker product structure has been a powerful tool because of its ability to approximate an arbitrary matrix \citep{cai2019kopa} and reduce dimensionality. \citet{HafnerLintonTang-19JE} used Kronecker product to approximate the covariance matrix for vector-valued data and aimed to estimate the approximated covariance matrix. \citet{chen2018autoregressive} investigated matrix autoregressive models where the coefficient matrix has Kronecker product structure.
-For tensor-valued time series, \citet{wang2019,chen2019constrained,chen2019matrix,chen2019factor} assumed that the tensor factor model has a signal that exhibits Kronecker structure. \citet{aston2017tests,constantinou2017testing} performed a test of the separability of terms in the Kronecker product. \citet{molstad2019penalized} proposed an algorithm to fit the linear discriminant analysis model with Kronecker product.
+For tensor-valued time series, \citet{wang2019,chen2019constrained,chen2019matrix,chen2019factor} assumed that the tensor factor model has a signal that exhibits Kronecker structure. \citet{aston2017tests,constantinou2017testing} performed a test of the separability of terms in the Kronecker product. \citet{molstad2019penalized} proposed an algorithm to fit the linear discriminant analysis model with Kronecker product. \dyP{There are countless works on tensor regression and tensor decomposition with Kronecker product.
 These articles demonstrate a wide range of applications in finance, economics, engineering, neuroimaging, geophysics, and many more.

+The Kronecker product structure naturally arises when data have multiplicative structure.
+Suppose for a generic country, its return follows the interactive effect model of \citet{bai2009panel}, $x_{ij}=u_i v_j$, where $x_{ij}$ is the return of industry $i$ at time $j$.
+This is equivalent to matrix $\X=\u\v'$ where $\u= (u_1,\ldots,u_p)'$ and $\v = (v_1,\ldots,v_q)'$, which implies that $\vec(\X) = \v\otimes\u$.
+Suppose both $\u$ and $\v$ are random, mean zero, and independent of each other, then $\Cov(\vec(\X)) = \Cov(\v)\otimes \Cov(\u)$.
+Here $\u$ is the industry factor and $\v$ is the time series factor.
+Hence the covariance of $\vec(\X)$ is separable and consists of the product of cross-sectional industry dependence and temporal dependence.
+The argument above applies to other applications whenever the multiplicative random factor model holds.
+More generally, there might be multiple independent components/factors, in which case the covariance matrix can be decomposed into the summation of Kronecker products.
+Such extension remains an interesting and open question.

+The following two concrete examples offer more insights on the applicability of the Kronecker product model in asset pricing studies. } \yx{\citet{BrandtSanta-Clara-06JF} consider augmented asset space in optimal portfolio problem.
+Then solutions to the optimal portfolio weights naturally involve estimates of Kronecker product of covariance of returns and covariance of firm characteristics. \citet{BrandtSanta-ClaraValkanov-09RFS} specify portfolio weights as linear functions of firm characteristics.
+To accommodate possible time variation in the coefficients of the portfolio policy, the impact of the characteristics on the portfolio weight may be allowed to vary with the realization of the state variables.
+Again, with the independence between firms characteristics and business cycle variables, estimating the portfolio weights also involves Kronecker product of covariances of these two sets of variables.}